puchkova/maze/README.md

 - `labyrinth.spec.js` - This file contains unit tests for the `isMazeValid` and `findMinimumNumberOfSteps` functions.
 - `app.spec.js` - This file contains a test suit for the endpoint.
 - `Dockerfile` - This file contains the build instructions to build the image.
+- `docker-compose.yml` - This file contains the conficuration to set up the docker environment.

 ## Installing & Running
 1. Clone this repo

-2. Open your terminal and run the command `npm install`
+2. Open your terminal and run the command `docker run -d -p 8080:3000 docker-maze` to run the application in docker container

-3. Run the command `node src/app.js`

-4. Open API Client and send the POST request using URL http://localhost:3000/maze with the maze in request body.
+3. Open API Client and send the POST request using URL http://localhost:8080/maze with the maze in request body.
 Select `JSON` as the body content type.

 	*Example input:*
 [